dmarks84/Coursework_Project_Sentiment-Analysis/README.md

 In this project, we inputted a number of tweets and analyzed their content in order to perform rudimetary sentiment analysis.

 ## Skills (Developed & Applied)
-Programming, Python, Statistics, Webscraping, Classification, Image Recognition, Text Recognition
+Programming, Python, Statistics, Webscraping, Classification, Sentiment Analysis